andreypopp/autobind-decorator/README.md

 **Note uglify users:**

-Starting from v2.2, we added `module` entry in package.json and kept `main` entry as is. `module` entry is for those who wish to use modern JavaScript (notably tree shaking with ES modules).
-If your environment doesn't understand the modern syntax, you can configure your tool to read the ES5 script via the `main` entry or transpile the script to your target environment ([@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) is recommended).
+Starting from v2.2, we added `module` entry in package.json and kept `main` entry as is. `module` entry is for those who wish to use modern JavaScript (notably ES modules to enable tree shaking).
+If your environment doesn't understand the modern syntax, you can configure your tool to read the ES5 script via the `main` entry, or transpile the script to your target environment ([@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) is recommended).

 **Note Babel 6 users:**